FMCSA Registered ELD Solution

 The use of ELDs has been made mandatory by the Federal Motor Carrier Safety Administration.
 This means that every long haul driver that keeps Records of Duty Status (RODS) will now be required to use electronic logging devices.
-Everyone affected by the ELD mandate would do well to being using electronic logging methods as soon as possible.
+Everyone affected by the ELD mandate would do well to begin using electronic logging methods as soon as possible.

 While drivers are technically still allowed to use paper logs and automatic onboard recording devices (AOBRDs) until December 2017, it’s recommended that fleet managers use this time to research ELD providers and gradually introduce ELDs to their drivers.